-Lisbon vs Porto: family comparison
+Lisbon vs Porto: rent, schools & family costs

 Portugal’s two largest metros side by side: the same data fields as our Lisbon and Porto guides — costs, school fee bands, safety, and climate.
 National visa and tax context is shared; local housing and school choice still drive your numbers.